 SurveyMonkey is probably the most famous survey tool in this category.
 In addition to companies, it is also popular amongst students.
 The tool offers different types of questions (such as multiple choice, open comment, Likert scales).
 The free version contains some limitations such as the number of questions (10) and respondents (100).
 In the free version it is not possible to export the data.

-With SurveyMonkey you can adjust the look & feel of the surveys and invite the respondents by email or through a button on your website.
+With SurveyMonkey you can adjust the look and feel of the surveys and invite the respondents by email or through a button on your website.
 SurveyMonkey also offers possibilities to analyse the data, for instance, by composing a chart with filters and cross tabs.

 25. Alchemer